davidpatrickrose/dictionary/third_party.md

 ### Example 2

-- Dave owns a website that sells vintage teapots.
+- Dave owns a website that sells vintage teapots and socks.
 - Meegan owns the web hosting service that Dave uses to run his website.
 - Debbie buys a tea pot from Dave's site.